 The current Part B premium is $174.70.
 You would pay an additional $80 monthly for the rest of your life.

 Part D Late Enrollment Penalty

-Similar to the Part A and Part B penalties, the prescription drug coverage penalty revolves around not taking the coverage when first eligible.
+Like the Part A and Part B penalties, the prescription drug coverage penalty revolves around not taking the coverage when first eligible.
 The drug coverage penalty is also called the Part D penalty.
 Qualifying for the low-income subsidy program (Extra Help) will waive the penalty.

 How Much is the Part D Late Enrollment Penalty?